Skip to main content

 Figure \(\PageIndex{12}\): Consumption-based carbon intensity from 1990 to 2018.
 Our World in Data.

-Generally, the world is moving to more efficient energy production, but remember that our energy consumption is still dramatically increasing.
+The world is generally moving toward more efficient energy production, but our energy consumption is still dramatically increasing.

-The LCA model showed that the RFS led to these interrelated outcomes.
+The LCA model showed that the renewable fuel standards (RFS) policy led to these interrelated outcomes.
 It:

 • increased corn prices by 30% and the prices of other crops by 20%